adamhaile/S/README.md

 // Now sum() is updated only when S.event() exits.
 In fact, x() and y()
 // don't actually change until then either.
 When we set a data signal,
 // we're really setting its *next* value.
 Normally, S advances immediately
-// to make that value current.
-But if we're in an event, S waits until it
+// to make that value current, but if we're in an event, S waits until it
 // finishes, then advances on all changes at once.

 // For this reason, it's an error to set a signal to two different